EtaletaiRecords/MusicVideoGenerator/README.md

 ## I've used this to make videos that now have billions of hits, how can I credit you?

-- PayPal me at richardpienaar1@gmail.com xx
-- Jokes aside a public link to the repo in the description would be appreciated :)
+- A public link to this repo in the description would be appreciated :)